Current and Past Projects

 Management Planning for Designated Sites

-The Cooperative is pleased to have won a place on Scottish Natural Heritage's Framework for Management Planning for Designated Sites and Protected Species.
-We have now completed initial work on a number of sites, addressing issues such as herbivore impacts and invasive non native plants on a wider range of habitats.
+For over 6 years the Cooperative played a part on Scottish Natural Heritage's Framework for Management Planning for Designated Sites and Protected Species.
+We successfully completed work on a wide range of sites, addressing issues such as the impacts of herbivore and invasive non native plants.

 Farm and Estate advice on SRDP applications and Environmental Impact Assessments